smoketurner/serverless-vpc-plugin/README.md

       - kms
       - secretsmanager

-    # optional
-    # can pick one of subnet groups in (rds / redshift / elasticache / dax)
-    # By default, if not specified, all of the subnet groups will be created.
+    # Optionally specify subnet groups to create.
+If not provided, subnet groups
-    # ex) DAX is not available in ap-northeast-2 so I don't want to make DAX subnet group
+    # for RDS, Redshift, ElasticCache and DAX will be provisioned.
     subnetGroups:
       - rds
 ```